osg-htc/docs/docs/worker-node/install-singularity.md

 The document is intended for system administrators who wish to either install singularity or enable it to be run as an unprivileged user.
-*Note that no VO currently uses unprivileged mode in production*; however, several have this in testing.
-Sites that want to support production jobs with singularity will need to choose the RPM method.

 !!! note "Applicable versions"
     The applicable software versions for this document are OSG version 3.4.2 or later.